Rachel0619/VanTrails/README.md

 ## 📈 Evaluation

-You can find a detailed explanation for the evaluation methodologies I used for this project at [README.md](evaluation/README.md)
+I documented the detailed explanation for the evaluation methodologies I used for this project [here](evaluation/README.md)

 ## 📊 Monitoring